Ignitive-Solutions/local-ai-packaged/README.md

 cd local-ai-packaged
 ```

-Before running the services, you need to set up your environment variables for Supabase following their [self-hosting guide](https://supabase.com/docs/guides/self-hosting/docker#securing-your-services).
+Before running the services, you need to set up your environment variables.

-1. Make a copy of `.env.example` and rename it to `.env` in the root directory of the project
+1. Make a copy of `.env.example` and rename it to `.env` in the root directory of the project.
 2. Set the following required environment variables:
    ```bash
    ############